Loading

 AI insights

-Loom shows analytics and celebrates milestones right after actions.
-Both Loom and YouTube's Hype feature use real-time feedback to make users feel their contributions have real, visible impact.
+Loom shows analytics and celebratory moments after actions.
+Both Loom and YouTube use real-time feedback and visible progress to make users feel accomplished and more likely to keep engaging.

 Posted 08/11/2025